andycroll/andycroll.com/_posts/2022/2022-10-31-use-zero-for-integer-float-comparison.md

 ## Why?

-The Ruby-ish syntax in this case is clearer and less error prone.
+The Ruby-ish syntax is clearer and less error prone.

 It is very easy to type `number = 0` and thus assign a variable in the conditional rather than compare (although you might use tests to protect yourself from this particular error).